 Seaborg’s research led to the creation of Manhattan Project facilities in Hanford, Washington, dedicated to producing plutonium for an atomic bomb.
 This plutonium would eventually be used in Fat Man, the plutonium bomb dropped on Nagasaki on August 9, 1945.

 Entering the Manhattan Project

 Frustrated, Oliphant visited Ernest Lawrence to explain the urgency of the situation.
 With the help of Lawrence, Oliphant's message eventually made its way to Vannevar Bush, who had recently been named chairman of the National Defense Research Committee.
-As a result, the Uranium Committee became the S-1 Project of the OSRD and in December 1941, following the attack on Pearl Harbor, the project was dubbed the Manhattan Project.
-Berkeley would soon become the center for theoretical physics in the United States.
+As a result, the Uranium Committee became the S-1 Project of the OSRD and after the US entry into World War II, the Manhattan Project.

 The 1942 Summer Study

-In the summer of 1942, J. Robert Oppenheimer organized a group at Berkeley to study the feasibility and design of an atomic bomb.
+Berkeley had already become the center for theoretical physics in the United States, thanks in part to the efforts of a brilliant physicist named J. Robert Oppenheimer.
+In the summer of 1942, Oppenheimer organized a group at Berkeley to study the feasibility and design of an atomic bomb.
 The group of “luminaries,” as Oppenheimer called them, included Hans Bethe, Edward Teller, John Van Vleck, Felix Bloch, Robert Serber, and Emil Konopinski.